wontaeyang/hrm/README.md

 ## Features

-### Key Reassignment
+### Layout Detection

-Each home row key can be reassigned to any physical key, making HRM compatible with any keyboard layout — AZERTY, Colemak, Dvorak, or fully custom layouts.
-Click any keycap in the panel, then press "Reassign" to rebind it.
+Key labels update automatically based on the active macOS input source, so the panel displays the correct characters for any keyboard layout supported by macOS — such as AZERTY, Colemak, or Dvorak.

 ### Bilateral Filtering